nasa/pvslib/dL/examples/RTA/README.md

-# A Frameowrk for Runtime Assurance
+# A Framework for Runtime Assurance

 This development contains a general framework for formalized reasoning of runtime assurance, which is a design-time architecture for safety critical systems.
 These systems are modeled as hybrid programs, which allowed modeling of continuously evolving and discretely envolving components.